cimug-org/CIMTool/README.md

 ## CIMTool Profiling Tutorial

 The [CIMTool Tutorial](CIMTool_Tutorial.pdf) PDF provides a detailed overview on how to use CIMTool to create and edit profiles based on the Common Information Model.
-It also highlights many of CIMTool's core features.
-The PDF is an extract from a publicly available resource on the UCAIug website ([here](https://cimug.ucaiug.org/CIMGroups/CIMInterop/IEEE%20Tutorial/CIM%20Tutorial%20Master%20Slide%20Deck-2013.pdf?Mobile=1&Source=%2FCIMGroups%2FCIMInterop%2F%5Flayouts%2F15%2Fmobile%2Fviewa%2Easpx%3FList%3D19ff6048%2De79f%2D46d7%2D8825%2Ddd1416ad3397%26View%3D022235bd%2D8a45%2D4bc7%2D98fc%2D9145d38d1795%26wdFCCState%3D1))
+Additionally, it highlights many of CIMTool's core features.
+The PDF is an extract from a publicly available resource on the UCAIug website ([here](https://cimug.ucaiug.org/CIMGroups/CIMInterop/IEEE%20Tutorial/CIM%20Tutorial%20Master%20Slide%20Deck-2013.pdf?Mobile=1&Source=%2FCIMGroups%2FCIMInterop%2F%5Flayouts%2F15%2Fmobile%2Fviewa%2Easpx%3FList%3D19ff6048%2De79f%2D46d7%2D8825%2Ddd1416ad3397%26View%3D022235bd%2D8a45%2D4bc7%2D98fc%2D9145d38d1795%26wdFCCState%3D1)).

 Note that some content is dated:
-* pp. 9 - 10: The information on this slide id dates.
+* pp. 9-10: The information on this slide id dates.
 See [CIMTool Installation & Setup](https://github.com/CIMug-org/CIMTool/blob/gh-pages/cimtool-installation-and-setup.md) for the latest information.
-* pp. 22 - 23: The EA screenshots are from a much older release.
+* pp. 22-23: The EA screenshots are from a much older release.
 * p.
 55: CIMTool's output options are greatly expanded.
 * p.
 56: CIMTool also generates MS Word compatible RTF documents.
 * p.
 86: This GitHub repository is now the official site for CIMTool development.